CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-datto-alto-blueprint.md

 The costs listed above in the above steps are for the infrastructure only.

-After deploying this Blueprint, you may secure entitlements to the technology by emailing your datto Account Executive or if you don’t have one, Brian Buckman at bbuckman@datto.com.
+After deploy this Blueprint, you may secure entitlements to the technology by contacting your authorized centurylink provider and if you don't have one contact Brian Buckman at bbuckman@datto.com.

 ### Frequently Asked Questions

-**Where do I get my Datto registration code?**

-Email your Datto Account Manager bbuckman@datto.com

 **Who should I contact for support?**

 * For issues related to cloud infrastructure, please open a ticket using the [CenturyLink Cloud Support Process](../../Support/how-do-i-report-a-support-issue.md).
-* For issues related to deploying the ALTO Blueprints and application operation on CenturyLink Cloud, please contact bbuckman@datto.com or follow your existing Datto support process if known.
+* For issues related to deploying the ALTO Blueprints and application operation on CenturyLink Cloud follow your existing Datto support process.